Contents

 6.6.1 Identifying and reporting breaches

-Staff who are aware about actual breaches of this policy, or who are concerned that there has been, or may be, a breach, should report these concerns to the director of corporate assurance by email at rdash.doi@nhs.net or by telephone on 03000 213 000.
+Staff who are aware about actual breaches of this policy, or who are concerned that there has been, or may be, a breach, should report these concerns to the director of corporate assurance by email at rdash.doi@nhs.net or by calling on 03000 213 000.

 To ensure that interests are effectively managed staff are encouraged to speak up about actual or suspected breaches.
 Every individual has a responsibility to do this.
 For further information about how concerns should be raised please access the freedom to speak up policy.